Vantiq/vantiq-extension-sources/camelAssemblies/src/main/resources/vantiqNotes/azure_servicebus_source.md

 content.
 This String content can take the form of a single String or a list of Strings.
 In the latter case, each String in the list is sent as a separate service bus message.

-Moreover, of the service bus sees a messages that is not a String, it will try and interpret it as a list of Strings, each of which is sent as a separate service bus message.
+Moreover, if the service bus sees a messages that is not a String, it will try and interpret it as a list of Strings, each of which is sent as a separate service bus message.

 The Vantiq system, and specifically these assemblies, exchanges messages with the underlying source using Vail Objects.